curityio/nginx_oauth_proxy_module/development/Development.md

 /usr/local/bin/openssl
 ```

-The following location will be updated with a working NGINX:
+The following location will be updated with a built from source NGINX installation.\
+The nginx.conf file and built module will then be deployed under this root folder:

 ```text
 /usr/local/nginx